Intervals of tobacco ink reduction by the half-quarter hour

 You know how smoking yellows your teeth?
 In 2022, I wondered if I could extract that color for myself.
 The rest has been a sweet smelling history.
 (It smells like molasses and jazz, if you were wondering).

-All tobacco is sourced from Anderson Farms in Leggett, NC.
+All tobacco is sourced from Anderson Farms in Leggett, NC (my uncle).

 Drying line